-The Read Unique ID Number instruction accesses a factory-set read-only 64-bit number that is unique to each AS25F3256MQ device.
+The Read Unique ID Number instruction accesses a factory-set read-only 64-bit number that is unique to each AS25F3512MQ device.
 The ID number can be used in conjunction with user software methods to help prevent copying or cloning of a system.
-The Read Unique ID instruction is initiated by driving the /CS pin low and shifting the instruction code "4Bh" followed by a four bytes of dummy clocks (five dummy when the device is operating in 4-Byte Address Mode).
+The Read Unique ID instruction is initiated by driving the /CS pin low and shifting the instruction code "4Bh" followed by a four bytes of dummy clocks.
 After which, the 64-bit ID is shifted out on the falling edge of CLK as shown in Figure 46.